Avery2/things3notionscript/README.md

 ### Alfred workflow

 Assumes a local version of this repository is in `~/Library/Application Support/Alfred/Alfred.alfredpreferences/workflows/things3notionscript`.
+You may have to run `chmod a+x *.py` to enable the script.

 ## References